monofuel/hippo/README.md

 - I want GPU compute (HIP / CUDA) to be a first-class citizen in Nim.
 - This library is built around using HIP, which supports compiling for both AMD and NVIDIA GPUs.
-  - for CUDA, hipcc is basically a wrapper around nvcc.
+  - for CUDA, hipcc is basically a wrapper around `nvcc`.
-  - in theory, this library could also support nvcc directly, but I have not worked on that yet.
-    - pls send me a H100 if you want me to work on that

 - initial example can be found at `tests/hip`
   - assuming the hipcc compiler is in your PATH, you can run the example with `nim cpp -r vector_sum.nim`
 - cpu examples are at `tests/hip_cpu`

+- in theory, this library could also directly support `nvcc` and `cuda_runtime.h` as well, but I have not worked on that yet.
+  - pls send me a H100 if you want me to work on that

 ## Compiling